 In Surrender the police find out Jane and Tarzan were involved in Detective Foster’s death, and now they are on the run from friends and foe alike.

 In For Love of Country Tarzan and Jane decide to flee to the countryside while two obsessed cops try and track them down.
 Sadly Jason Vorhees does not make an appearance

 In The End of the Beginning Tarzan and Jane return to the city to face Richard Clayton and the murder charges they’ve been running from.

-An updated version of Tarzan could have worked.
-Having everyone’s favorite hero using his skills in the concrete jungle in aide of a Jane who is now a police detective is not a terrible idea.
-The cast of actors involved all give as good a performance as the material allowed, but therein lies the rub.
-Without a clear idea in what direction they wanted the show to move in creator Eric Kripke venture was an attempted and it’s cancellation after only eight episodes was almost predetermined.
+An updated version of Tarzan could have worked – having everyone’s favorite hero using his skills in the concrete jungle in aide of a Jane, who is now a police detective is not a terrible idea – but a decent premise and the talented cast of actors could not save this show.
+Without a clear idea in what direction to take the show creator Eric Kripke’s venture into the worlds of Edgar Rice Burroughs was doomed from the outset.

 To see how Tarzan fared over the years in the movies check out: Tarzan at the Movies: From Weissmuller to Disney